 Is intermittent fasting effective for weight loss?

-Another review found that 27 subjects who did intermittent fasting saw 0.8% to 13.0% weight loss from their baseline weight.
+Another review found that 27 subjects who did intermittent fasting saw 0.8% to 13.0% weight loss2 from their baseline weight.

 Intermittent fasting may also help improve insulin sensitivity, which can decrease inflammation, making you feel less swollen and puffy, and has positive effects on your gut health, which Pedre calls "an often-overlooked but crucial aspect of losing weight and cultivating overall health."

-According to a 2017 review in Annual Review of Nutrition, fasting can also help restore a healthy circadian rhythm, which has positive effects on your gut health, your metabolism, and your sleep patterns.
+According to a 2017 review in Annual Review of Nutrition4, fasting can also help restore a healthy circadian rhythm, which has positive effects on your gut health, your metabolism, and your sleep patterns.

 What's the most effective way to try intermittent fasting for weight loss?

-The 2020 review in Nutrition summarized that periodic fasting (also called the 5:2 diet) seems to be the most effective way to use intermittent fasting as a weight loss tool.
+The 2020 review in Nutrition summarized that periodic fasting1 (also called the 5:2 diet) seems to be the most effective way to use intermittent fasting as a weight loss tool.

 However, Pedre says he doesn't believe in one-size-fits-all approaches and the most important thing is to take your individual needs into account.